ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
+    PowerUps
+        - right now, it's modeled after FallingBridge since it receives a FirebrandContact message.
+        - NOT RECEIVINg SAID MESSAGE
+        - FallingBridge has mask of 13, but PowerUp collider mask is 9.
+Why?
+Where did it get set?
+Is it the ratchet flag?

+    So, looks like Firebrand explicitly looks for CONTACT_DAMAGE contact, etc. Maybe I need to scan for some generic CONTACTABLE flag, and then dispatch damage if also the CONTACT_DAMAGE flag is set, etc.
+    This is mostly present in Firebrand::process_contacts

 TODO:
     - We need the fade in, fade out animation.
 Best way to di it is via postprocessing shader.